 Indication of any immediate medical attention and special treatment needed chemical Most organic dusts are combustible and according to the circumstances under which the combustion process occurs, such materials may cause fires and/or dust explosions.
 Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (includingsecondary explosions).
 Dusts in the form of a cloud are only ignitable over a range of concentrations; in principle, the concepts of lower explosive limit (LEL) and upper explosive limit (UEL) are applicable to dust clouds but only the LEL is of practical use; - this is because of the inherent difficulty of achieving homogeneous dust clouds at high temperatures (for dusts the LEL is often called the "Minimum Explosible Concentration", MEC).
 When processed with flammable liquids/vapors/mists, ignitable (hybrid) mixtures may be formed with combustible dusts.
 Ignitable mixtures will increase the rate of explosion pressure rise and the Minimum Ignition Energy (the minimum amount ofenergy required to ignite dust clouds - MIE) will be lower than the pure dust in air mixture.
-The Lower Explosive Limit (LEL) of the vapour/dust mixture will be lower than the individual LELs for the vapors/mists or dusts.
+The Lower Explosive Limit (LEL) of the vapour/dust mixture will be lower than the individual LELs for the vapors/mists or dust.
 Usually the initial or primary explosion takes place in a confined space such as plant or machinery, and can be of sufficient force to damage or rupture the plant.
-If the shock wave from the primary explosion have resulted from chain reactions of this type.
+If the shock wave from the primary explosion neters the surrounding area, it will disturb any settled dust layers, forming a second dust cloud, and often initiate a much larger secondary explosion.
+All large-scale explosions have resulted from chain reactions of this type.
 Dry dust can be charged electrostatically by turbulence, pneumatic transport, pouring, in exhaust ducts and during transport.
 Build-up of electrostatic charge may be prevented by bonding and grounding.
-Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.
-A sudden release of statically charged materials from storage or process equipment, such as dust temperatures and/ or pressure Hazardous combustion products Oxides of carbon.
+Powder materials from storage or process equipment, particularly at elevated temperat Hazardous combustion products Oxides of carbon.
 Oxides of nitrogen.
-Special protective actions for fire-f ighters Special protective equipment for Firefighters should wear self-contained breathing apparatus and full firefighting turnout
+Special protective actions for fire-f ighters Special protective equipment for fire-fighters Firefighters should wear self-contained breathing apparatus and full firefighting turnout gear.
+Use personal protection equipment.